-In early 2014 Okay applied for its very first patent.
+In early 2014, Okay applied for its very first patent.
 The patent was for a mechanism allowing computer users to use a phone, even a landline, as a second factor during a strong customer authentication.
 Since then we have applied for 10 more patents, both nationally and internationally.
 In the 6 years since that first patent application, we have learned quite a bit about how to apply for patents.
-In this post, I’ll try to summarise the most important lessons we have learned around the process of applying for a patent.
+In this post, I review the most important lessons we have learned around the process of applying for a patent.

 Use a professional service

 First, and most importantly, use a professional service to help you with formulating the application and taking care of all the formalities.
 The patent process is quite complicated, extremely slow, and very much based on passing around PDF files, even scanned versions of printed letters.
 There are a lot of formal requirements that are not obvious for a non-specialist lawyer.
 In Europe, the European Patent Office is the place to go if you want to take a look at how the process is done.
 Oslo Patentkontor has been a helpful agent for Okay when applying for our patents

 Be specific and precise

 The second lesson is that it is really, really important to be specific and precise in the description of your invention.
 Writing a good patent can be harder than writing a paper for scientific publication, as the options for revising your submission is much more limited with a patent than with a paper.
 This means that you have to think of everything - or at least as much as possible - before the patent application has been submitted.
 Having a good professional service can of course help, but in the end, it is you as a professional who has to do the hard work of writing the text.
 Having someone who is not an expert in the field read the patent to check if it is clear enough for them to understand, can also be a help.
 Oh, and having good drawings helps a lot too.

 Make sure that your patent is unique